aeternity/aeternity/docs/hyperchains.md

 pp_2ZX5Pae6a9L5UFm8VcCNsB39pn3EK7ZQZpp3dfF1WDNFXZ9p3b
 ```

-This example assumes your initiator runs in a docker container from the example above and it's address would be `initiator` (the container name).
+This example assumes your initiator runs in a docker container from the example above and its address would be `initiator` (the container name).
 If the initiator node runs outside docker container, the address will be `localhost`.

 So, the peer URL is: `aenode://pp_2ZX5Pae6a9L5UFm8VcCNsB39pn3EK7ZQZpp3dfF1WDNFXZ9p3b@initiator:3015`
 That will be configured under the `peers` configuration key below.